h-sehee/math308-binary-game/docs/egdd.md

 - Player decides whether or not to take a dish ticket based on the algorithm
 - Player is penalized if they choose the wrong dish/mess up the order
 - Dish needs all parts to be completed before counted as done
-- Rewarded based on consistent correct completed orders in a row.
+- Rewarded based on consistent correct completed orders in a row
 - They get a profit (score) based on their overall metric
 - Online ranking system so students can be in a challenge
 - Player loses the shift after a set amount of mistakes